vinceumo/todo/tutorial.md

 > Progressive Web Apps are web applications that are regular web pages or websites, but can appear to the user like traditional applications or native mobile applications.
 The application type attempts to combine features offered by most modern browsers with the benefits of a mobile experience. _[wikipedia](https://en.wikipedia.org/wiki/Progressive_Web_Apps)_

-It is basically a web app that takes advantages of the latest technologies to act and look like a native app.
+It is basically a web app that takes advantages of the latest technologies to act and feels like a native app.

 To set up our PWA we will need to create a `manifest.json` file and set up our service workers.